-This article provides a guide to implementing DevOps, understanding why it matters, plus three DevOps best practices for development teams:
+This article serves as a guide to understanding why DevOps matters, plus offers three best practices for DevOps and development teams.

-DevOps marries development, or the building of the product, with operations, or the behind-the-scenes work that enables a product to be built.
-DevOps practices and principles are implemented upfront and in tandem, permeating all phases of a development, deployment and ongoing support.
-Executing DevOps well has the following benefits across teams:
+The term “DevOps” is, literally, a combination of “development” and “operations.”
+It’s a collaborative process that marries development, or the building of the product, with operations, or the behind-the-scenes work that enables a product to be built.
+DevOps practices and principles are implemented upfront and in tandem, permeating all phases of a development project from initial brainstorming and design sessions through deployment and ongoing support.
+Following best practices for DevOps is beneficial across teams such as:

-- Development teams become more efficient and produce higher quality code
+- Development Teams: Are more efficient and produce higher quality code

-- Product leaders plan road maps more confidently so they can deliver on client and user expectations
+- Product Leaders: Can plan road maps confidently and best deliver on client and user expectations

 Why is DevOps Important?

-A key component of executing DevOps is planning, and it’s essential to get organized and complete the important foundational work that sets the stage for development before the coding begins.
+Planning is a key component of executing best practices for DevOps, and it’s essential to get organized and complete the important foundational work that sets the stage before the coding begins.
 This means resisting the urge to rush into development, and instead thinking long-term and focusing on overarching business goals.
 Planning ahead enables development to run smoothly and remain on schedule, reducing overall costs, work time, and stress.

-There are several processes key to ensuring things go smoothly during development, and that you’re creating the best possible products.
-Implementing these DevOps best practices will increase organization and improve the development workflow, leading to increased efficiency across your development team and a higher-quality product.
-These outcomes improve ROI, and result in increased profit for your company.
+There are several DevOps-related processes key to ensuring things go smoothly during development, and that you’re creating the best possible products.
+These will help with organization and workflow, and work to increase efficiency across your development team.

 - Implementing version control